vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: None

 A list of identifiers to record in auto-generated trusted certificates.
 If not specified,`vic-machine create` uses the name of the VCH as the organization value.
-It also uses the IP address or FQND of the VCH as the organization if you set a static IP address by using the `--client-network-ip` and `--client-network-gateway` options.
+It uses IP addresses that you configure on the client interface by using `--client-network-ip`, or by using `--public-network-ip` if the client and public networks share an interface.

 <pre>--organization <i>organization_name</i></pre>